 Analyzing the above syntax:

-- Postgres uses the RECURSIVE keyword in an order to define recursive CTEs
+- Postgres uses the RECURSIVE keyword in order to define recursive CTEs.

-- Anchor member works like a base condition for termination of these recursive calls
+- An anchor member works like a base condition for the termination of these recursive calls.

-- One or more subquery definitions in CTEs are joined with the non-recursive term through are UNION or UNION ALL operator.
+- One or more subquery definitions in CTEs are joined with the non-recursive term through the UNION or UNION ALL operator.

 - The recursive member calls its own result set until it gets the complete result set.

-Example of Factorial program using recursive CTEs in Postgres
+Example of a Factorial program Using Recursive CTEs in Postgres

 WITH